 Mezzo-soprano Laura Brooks Rice has won acclaim on the opera and concert stage for her rich, warm voice, musicality, charm and sensitive acting ability.

-Miss Rice is on the steering committee for the Singer Training Council under the auspices of Opera America.
-She is member of the board of advisors of Astral Artistic Services as well as the Princeton Festival.
+Miss Rice has been on the steering committee for the Singer Training Council under the auspices of Opera America.
+She has been member of the board of advisors of Astral Artistic Services as well as the Princeton Festival.
 She has served as a judge on the panels of the National NATSAA Competition and Astral Artistic Services Annual Auditions.

-She is the Co-Director of one of Westminster’s newest programs the CoOPERAtive Program, and three week intensive opera training program.
+She is the Co-Director of one of Westminster’s most innovative programs the CoOPERAtive Program, and three-week intensive opera training program.
 In August 2002 and 2005 she conducted master classes and taught private lessons for the Reykjavik Singing School in Reykjavik, Iceland.

 In a diverse repertoire, including Bach’s Christmas Oratorio, Mahler’s Songs of a Wayfarer, Elgar’s Sea Pictures, Brahm’s Alto Rhapsody and Mahler’s Symphony No. 2 Miss Rice has appeared from coast to coast in the United States in concerts and recitals.
 In recent seasons she has appeared with the Atlanta Symphony Orchestra on several occasions in works including Handel’s Messiah, which she has also performed with numerous other orchestras nationwide.
 Miss Rice has performed with the New Jersey Symphony, Bethlehem Bach Festival and Boulder Bach Festival.
 She made her Mostly Mozart Festival debut singing the role of Apollo in Mozart’s Apollo and Hyacinth, has been heard in Beethoven’s Symphony No. 9 with San Francisco, Atlanta, San Diego and New Jersey Symphonies with conductors, Kurt Masur, Kurt Sanderling, Robert Shaw and Hugh Wolf.